ray9869s/proj3_draft/README.md

 I_yy = I_zz = 1/12 m (3r^2 + L^2)
 ```

-### 6.3 Irregular
+### Irregular

 An irregular object is represented by a random point cloud inside the given object dimensions.

 It is intended to approximate an asymmetric plastic flake or non-uniform particle.

 Unlike plate and rod objects, the irregular object is visualized as point cloud data rather than as a bounding box.
 This makes its asymmetric geometry easier to inspect.

 ---

-## 7. Week 2 Air-Jet Model
+## 5.3 Air-Jet Model

 The air jet is modeled as a finite spatial region near the end of the conveyor belt.